-This smart card extension is (mainly) used for Apple (native) applications, such as Safari, replacing AET's TokenLounge product, which was using the deprecated CDSA architecture (since OS X 10.7 / Lion).
+This smart card extension is (mainly) used for Apple (native) applications, such as Safari and Mail.

-Because the extension is read-only (by design), the contents of the smart card are not visible in the KeyChain.app (as with TokenLounge), in accordance with the description above and Apple requirements.
+Because the extension is read-only (by design), the contents of the smart card are not visible in the KeyChain.app, in accordance with the description above and Apple requirements.
 The objects are imported in the user's keychain database.